BrunoWallner/audioviz/README.md

 * system audio capturing using [cpal](https://github.com/RustAudio/cpal)
 * multithreaded event based approach
 * should be possible to implement in any project

- Audioviz is a simple and easy to use library that helps you visualise raw audio-data

- This is done with the help of the Fast Fourier Transform algorithm, some frequency-space and volume normalisation and optional effects like gravity.

- There are currently only high-level abstractions for live visualisation, where it is consistently fed with data,

- but mp3 or wav file abstractions might be added in the future.

  # Code Example with spectralizer
  ```rs